 Generally, the more relatives from the same side of the family who have had these related cancers, the greater your risk of having a hereditary cancer.
 However, it is still possible to inherit a faulty gene without having a family history of these cancers.

-Inheriting a faulty BRCA1 or BRCA2 gene is involved in most cases of hereditary ovarian cancer.
-These gene faults are named for their connection to breast cancer (BReast Cancer genes 1 and 2) but are also associated with inherited ovarian cancer as well as fallopian tube, prostate, peritoneal, pancreatic and male breast cancer.
+Inheriting a faulty BRCA1 or BRCA2 gene accounts for most cases of hereditary ovarian cancer.
+These genes are named for their connection to breast cancer (BReast CAncer genes 1 and 2) but can also be associated with other cancers, including cancer of the fallopian tube, peritoneum, prostate, pancreas and breast cancer in men.

-These genes normally help to prevent cancer, but when a woman inherits a damaged version of either gene, she is less protected against cancer.
-Women who inherit a faulty BRCA1 gene have approximately a 40% lifetime risk of developing ovarian cancer, while women who inherit a faulty BRCA2 gene have approximately a 18% lifetime risk of developing ovarian cancer up to the age of 70.
+The BRCA1 and BRCA2 genes normally help to prevent cancer, but when a woman inherits a faulty version of either gene, she is less protected against cancer.
+Women who inherit a faulty BRCA1 gene have about a 44% risk of developing ovarian cancer, while women who inherit a faulty BRCA2 gene have approximately a 18% risk of developing ovarian cancer up to the age of 80.
+This compares to less than 2% risk for women in the general population.

 Many women who have a faulty BRCA1 or BRCA2 gene do not have a known family history of ovarian or breast cancer.
-This can happen for many reasons:
+This can happen for many reasons including:

-- There may be few females in a family, making it difficult to see a pattern of family history.
+- There may be few females in a family, making it difficult to see a pattern of family history; and/or

 - RAD51C and RAD51D faulty genes (very rare).

-All women diagnosed with invasive epithelial ovarian cancer as well as those with fallopian tube or primary peritoneal cancer, regardless of their age or family history, should be offered genetic testing.
-They may have a BRCA1 and/or BRCA2 mutation even if they don’t have any family history.
-It is also recommended women who have had a previous diagnosis of invasive epithelial ovarian cancer be offered genetic testing at their next follow-up appointment with their specialist.
+All women diagnosed with invasive epithelial ovarian cancer as well as those with fallopian tube or primary peritoneal cancer, regardless of their age or family history, are encouraged to seek advice regarding genetic testing.

 It is important to have a discussion with your doctor about genetic testing as there may be other reasons for you to be tested for gene mutations.

-If you choose to have genetic testing, a sample of your blood will be taken and tested.
-If you find out you have inherited a gene fault that has caused your ovarian cancer, you can talk to your specialist cancer doctor (gynaecological oncologist) about how this may change your treatment and follow-up care.
-Importantly, your gene status may enable you to enter certain clinical trials.
+Your doctor may refer you to a Family Cancer Clinic to discuss genetic testing or they may facilitate the testing themselves.
+If you find out you have inherited a faulty gene that has caused your ovarian cancer, you should be referred to a Family Cancer Clinic who can discuss the results with you in greater detail.
+Your genetic test result can sometimes change your treatment plan and follow-up care.
+It may also enable you to enter certain clinical trials.
 There are new drugs called ‘PARP (poly ADPribose polymerase) inhibitors’ that may be offered to women who have BRCA gene faults.

 If a faulty gene associated with a higher risk of ovarian cancer is found, the genetic counsellor will suggest offering genetic testing to other family members.
 If other family members have inherited a faulty gene associated with an increased risk of ovarian cancer, a gynaecological oncologist can advise about ways to reduce their risk.